 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This helps ensure that the work is done correctly using current installation best practices.
-In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including residential solar contractors.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done properly using current installation best practices.
+In Illinois, the state Commerce Commission regulates distributed generation energy contractors, including home solar installers.

-High-quality solar installations should include robust workmanship and performance warranties.
-The workmanship guarantee covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
-The output guarantee ensures an energy generation baseline.
-Strong warranties reflect a solar provider's confidence in its installations.
+Quality solar installations should come with strong workmanship and performance guarantees.
+A workmanship guarantee covers any installation defects (such as cracks in the panels, poor alignment, or poor wiring), while a performance warranty ensures a certain level of energy production.
+Strong warranties show that a company is confident in its work.

 Incentive Amount: